MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-cloudera-install.md

 ## Distribute parcels and CSDs

-This section explains how to place parcel generator script and CSD file in CDH.
+This section explains how to place parcel generator script and CSD files in CDH.

 ### Copy to the parcel repository